verdie-g/crpg/doc/update-mod.md

     </UpdateItem>
 </Tasks>
 ```
-7. Replace the ModuleFolder path with `%MB_CLIENT_PATH%/Modules/cRPG`
+8. Replace the ModuleFolder path with `%MB_CLIENT_PATH%/Modules/cRPG`
-8. Update Bannerlorcd configuration files on the cRPG servers if needed
+9. Update Bannerlord configuration files on the cRPG servers if needed
+10. Update Bannerlord server using steamcmd if needed `steamcmd +force_install_dir bannerlord +login anonymous +app_update 1863440 +exit`
-9. Replace manually the server module on all cRPG servers with `%MB_SERVER_PATH%/Modules/cRPG` and restart them
+11. Replace manually the server module on all cRPG servers with `%MB_SERVER_PATH%/Modules/cRPG` and restart them
-10. While it uploads you can write the patch note on Discord
+12. While it uploads you can write the patch notes by [drafting a new release](https://github.com/verdie-g/crpg/releases/new)
+    and choosing the git tag that you have pushed earlier (`vZ`)
-11. Run `"%MB_CLIENT_PATH%/bin/Win64_Shipping_Client/TaleWorlds.MountAndBlade.SteamWorkshop.exe" %MB_CLIENT_PATH%/Modules/cRPG`
+13. Run `"%MB_CLIENT_PATH%/bin/Win64_Shipping_Client/TaleWorlds.MountAndBlade.SteamWorkshop.exe" %MB_CLIENT_PATH%/Modules/cRPG`

 ## Update WebApi/WebUI